MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/android-migration-guide.md

 When creating an enrollment profile, ensure it doesn't conflict with any existing enrollment profiles.

-1. Sign in to the Intune Management Console with an account with Intune administrator permissions: [https://intune.microsoft.com/](https://intune.microsoft.com/)
+1. Log in to the Intune Management Console with an account with Intune administrator permissions: [https://intune.microsoft.com/](https://intune.microsoft.com/)

 1. Select __Devices__